scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-1-sparse/index.md

 [Summmit Worklog](https://hackmd.io/iEtdfbxfSbGwOAJTXmqyIQ?view).
 Some big picture take-aways are:

-- We reorganized how to check for matrix/array/format info.
+- Reorganized how to check for matrix/array/format info.
 This involved adding a `format` attribute describing which format of sparse storage is used, adding an `_is_array` attribute to assist in converting from the matrix to array interfaces, changing functions `issparse`/`isspmatrix` as well as shifting